liferay/liferay-docs/discover/portal/articles/210-setting-up/03-script-console/04-script-examples.markdown

 The script above creates a subfolder of
 [Liferay Home](/discover/deployment/-/knowledge_base/7-1/installing-liferay#liferay-home)
 called `scripting` and saves the script output to a file in this folder.
-After running the script above, it's possible to read the generated file without direct access to the file system.
+After running the script above, you can read the generated file without direct access to the file system.
 Here's a second script that demonstrates this:

     final def SCRIPT_ID = "MYSCRIPT"
     outputFile = new File("""${System.getProperty("liferay.home")}/scripting/out-${SCRIPT_ID}.txt""")